CounterpartyXCP/Documentation/Developers/federated_node.md

 This setup is such to minimize (and hopefully eliminate) the impact from any kind of potential system-level exploit.

-###Counterwallet MultiAPI specifics

-**Note:**

-    By default, Counterblock Federated Nodes can also host Counterwallet content (this will change in the future).
+###More on multiple Counterwallet servers

-    Regarding this, the Counterparty team itself operates the primary Counterwallet platform.
+For the time being, the Counterparty team itself operates the primary Counterwallet platform at `counterwallet.io`.
 However, as Counterwallet is open source software, it is possible to host your own site with Counterwallet site (for your personal use, or as an offering to others), or to even host your own Counterwallet servers to use with your own Counterparty wallet implementation.
-    The Counterparty team supports this kind of activity (as long as the servers are secure), as it aids with increasing           decentralization.
+The Counterparty team supports and encourages this kind of activity (as long as the servers are secure), as it aids with increasing decentralization.

 Also note that due to the nature of Counterwallet being a deterministic wallet, users using one Counterwallet platform (i.e. the official one, for instance) have the flexibility to start using a different Counterwallet platform instead at any time, and as funds (i.e. private keys) are not stored on the server in any fashion, they will be able to see their funds on either.
 (Note that the only thing that will not migrate are saved preferences, such as address aliases, the theme setting, etc.)

+###Counterwallet MultiAPI specifics

 Counterwallet utilizes a sort of a "poor man's load balancing/failover" implementation called multiAPI (and implemented [here](https://github.com/CounterpartyXCP/counterwallet/blob/master/src/js/util.api.js)). multiAPI can operate in a number of fashions.